ParallelSSH/parallel-ssh/README.rst

 Small wrapper library over paramiko that allows for parallel execution of SSH commands on remote hosts and executing simple single host commands over SSH.

-parallel-ssh uses asychronous network requests, there is *no* multi-threading or multi-processing used.
-This is a *requirement* for commands on many (hundreds) of hosts which would grind a system to a halt simply by having so many processes/threads all wanting to execute if done with multi-threading/processing.
+parallel-ssh uses asychronous network requests - there is *no* multi-threading or multi-processing used.

+This is a *requirement* for commands on many (hundreds/thousands/hundreds of thousands) of hosts which would grind a system to a halt simply by having so many processes/threads all wanting to execute if done with multi-threading/processing.

 .. image:: https://api.travis-ci.org/pkittenis/parallel-ssh.png?branch=master
 	:target: https://travis-ci.org/pkittenis/parallel-ssh